lucasvog/node-network-link-conditioner/README.md

 # Node Network Link Conditioner Wrapper
-*A node wrapper for the macOS Network Link Conditioner.
+*A node wrapper for the MacOS Network Link Conditioner.
 Ideal for automating your test setup on a Mac.*
  </div>